bstelte/thurstan/README.md

     3. Hash check
-       Compares known malicious hashes (MD5, SHA1, SHA256) with scanned files
+       Compares known malicious hashes (MD5, SHA1, SHA256) with scanned files If activated reports from VirusTotal and Cymru to found hash-values will be shown

 ## How-To Run Thurstan and Analyse the Reports